Table of Contents

-Frustration tolerance, ego strength and neurotic development are individual factors.
-In addition to that, it was possible to indentify a genetic vulnerability in patients suffering from dependency syndrome.
+Frustration tolerance, ego strength, and neurotic development are individual factors.
+In addition to that, it was possible to identify a genetic vulnerability in patients suffering from dependency syndrome.
 It is referred to as a premorbid personality.

 Symptoms of the dependency syndrome

 Alcohol is one of the oldest addictive substances in the world.
-Wine was already in ancient Greece a set part of the evening and was seen as a gift sent from God in the medieval times.
+The wine was already in ancient Greece a set part of the evening and was seen as a gift sent from God in the medieval times.
 In those days it has not been realized that people consuming big amounts of alcohol fell ill more often and died earlier.
-Only in 1968 the federal social court recognized alcoholism as a disease and an increased number of specialist hospitals for addicts was established.
+Only in 1968, the federal social court recognized alcoholism as a disease and an increased number of specialist hospitals for addicts was established.

 Definition of alcoholism